Workshop visits

 RESIST WITH ART AND LITERATURE

-From the rise of Nazism, and until the war, artists committed themselves to denounce and testify.
-The students discover this very particular commitment through archival documents, photos and artistic reproductions.
+From the rise of Nazism until the war, artists were committed to denouncing and testifying.
+Students discover this very special commitment through archival documents, photos and artistic reproductions.
 The analysis of the works of Charlotte Salomon, John Heartfield, Marc Chagall and Felix Nussbaum leads students to understand the role of artists in the Resistance.

 Themes: Nazism, persecutions, propaganda, art, occupation, exclusion, resistance.